Quantization robustness from dense representations of sparse functions in high-capacity kernel associative memory: Theoretical Analysis of Representation Geometry

 \subsection{Scaling Law of Quantization Error}

 This subsection does not introduce a new theoretical mechanism.
-Instead, it provides a quantitative validation of the geometric interpretation developed in the preceding subsections by examining how performance degradation scales with quantization strength.
+Instead, it provides quantitative support for the geometric interpretation developed in the preceding subsections by examining how performance degradation scales with quantization strength.

 Theoretically, under a local quadratic approximation of the loss landscape, the degradation is expected to scale quadratically with the quantization step size $\Delta$ (see Appendix~\ref{app:scaling_derivation} for a heuristic derivation).
 To test this hypothesis, we measured the degradation of the Stability Margin for a range of quantization bit depths $k \in \{16, 12, 10, 8, 7, 6, 5, 4, 3, 2\}$, both on and off the Ridge.
-While we focus on the stability margin as a sensitive probe, similar trends were observed in other performance metrics (not shown).
+While we focus on the Stability Margin as a sensitive probe, similar trends were observed for other performance metrics (not shown).

 The results for the ``On Ridge'' regime are shown in Fig.~\ref{fig:scaling_law}.
-Note that data points are only visible where the degradation is positive; for higher bit depths, the degradation was negligible (zero or negative) and thus omitted by the log scale.
+Data points are visible only where the degradation is positive; for higher bit depths, the degradation was negligible (zero or negative) and therefore omitted on the logarithmic scale.
 The visible points are consistent with a power-law relationship.
-A linear fit on the logarithmic data yields a slope of approximately $0.80$, establishing the empirical scaling relation:
+A linear fit to the logarithmic data yields a slope of approximately $0.80$, giving the empirical scaling relation:

-Although this exponent deviates slightly from the ideal quadratic prediction ($\beta=1$), the presence of a robust power-law scaling confirms that the performance degrades in a predictable and graceful manner.
+Although this exponent deviates slightly from the ideal quadratic prediction ($\beta = 1$), the observed power-law scaling indicates that the degradation progresses in a predictable and gradual manner.
 In contrast, for the ``Off Ridge (Local)'' regime, the degradation was negligible across all bit depths, consistent with the flatter energy landscape in this region (see Appendix~\ref{app:local_scaling} for the detailed plot).
-This scaling analysis provides strong support for the idea that the specific geometric structure of the Ridge governs its unique robustness to parameter perturbations.
+This scaling analysis supports the interpretation that the geometric structure of the Ridge governs its robustness to parameter perturbations.